Band-Aid/Go-Qiita/README.md

 6. Type  qiita-launch command.
 (Initialization of extension)
 7. When  qiita-template command is executed, a template is created in the first line of the file. *Described later
 8. Please add a new line after the template and start writing articles.
 Otherwise you can not save, (bug)
 9. You can save with the `qiita-post` command.
-(You need at least one tag value, please save the file as .md before posting.If you type `qiita-post` the tag values will disappear
+(You need at least one tag value, please save the file as .md before posting.

 ## Features